Welcome2Paradise/Welcome2Paradise/README.md

 <h6 align="center">

-chris redfield and franco barbi in tha real liyfe.. placeholder profile til im not lazy.
+chris redfield and ethan winters in tha real liyfe.. placeholder profile til im not lazy. some1 play dbd with me